 Year-round childcare is provided at YWCA on 1201 North Hershey Road, Bloomington.
 YWCA full-time childcare designs activities to nurture the children’s intellectual, social, and emotional development.
 Children learn through play activities and centers, using The Creative Curriculum®.
-All programs are licensed by the Illinois Department of Children and Family Services (DCFS) and accredited by the National Association for the Education of Young Children (NAEYC).
-All ethnic and socio-economic backgrounds are welcome.
+All programs are licensed by the Illinois Department of Children and Family Services (DCFS) All ethnic and socio-economic backgrounds are welcome.

 YWCA offers child care for before or after school times with the option for full-day care when schools are closed.
 Convenience for the parents and activities for the children are key to YWCA school-age programs.
 Children have many fun choices including recreation and games, arts and crafts, reading, music, and homework time.
 They also have "free time” to pursue their own interests in a safe and comfortable environment.
 We also have an after-school classroom for children with special needs.

 Children fill their summer with fun at YWCA with activities that include science, arts and crafts, cooking projects, games and physical activities, weekly field trips, and swimming.
 Join us for the summer!

 YWCA offers a 10% discount to the following organizations/groups:

 Military - active duty, retired, reserves

 To receive the discount, a qualified member must live in the household with the child, identification will be required at registration.